-Freezing Apples and Applesauce
+Freezing apples and applesauce

 When freezing apples, make sure you begin with apples that are firm, crisp and ripe, free of bruises and decay.
 Avoid apples that have a mealy texture, like Red Delicious.
 Apple varieties suitable for pie and sauce are good candidates for freezing.
+Apple products can be stored in the freezer for 8-12 months.

 - Wash apples in cold water.